ELTE-DH/HTML2TEI/README.md

   (into a zipfile or a directory)
 - `create_new_tag_with_string(beauty_xml, tag_string, tag_name, append_to=None)`: Helper function to create
   a new XML tag containing string in it.
 If provided append the newly created tag to a parent tag
-- `immediate_text(tag)`: Count the number of words (non-wthitespace text) immediately under the parameter tag excluding comments
+- `immediate_text(tag)`: Count the number of words (non-whitespace text) immediately under the parameter tag excluding comments
 - `to_friendly(ch, excluded_tags_fun)`: Convert tag name and sorted attributes to string in order to use it later (e.g. tag_freezer in the tables)
 - `run_single_process(warc_filename, file_names_and_modes, main_function, sub_functions, after_function, after_params)`:
-  Read a WARC file and sequentally process all articles in it with main_function (multi-page articles are handled as one entry) and yield the result after filtered through `after_function`
+  Read a WARC file and sequentially process all articles in it with main_function (multi-page articles are handled as one entry) and yield the result after filtered through `after_function`
 - `run_multiple_process(warc_filename, file_names_and_modes, main_function, sub_functions, after_function,
-  after_params)`: Read a WARC file and sequentally process all articles in it with main_function in parallel preserving ordering (multi-page articles are handled as one entry) and yield the result after filtered through `after_function`
+  after_params)`: Read a WARC file and sequentially process all articles in it with main_function in parallel preserving ordering (multi-page articles are handled as one entry) and yield the result after filtered through `after_function`
 - `dummy_fun(*_)`: A function always returns None no matter how many arguments were given
-- `process_article`: A generic article processsing skeleton used by multiple targets
+- `process_article`: A generic article processing skeleton used by multiple targets

 # Licence